 The official published agendas and supporting materials can be found here: http://agendas.provo.org

-This meeting will be conducted as a hybrid meeting, with some in-person components as well as continued virtual meeting access.
+This meeting will be conducted both in person and virtually.
 The meeting will be available to the public for live broadcast and on-demand viewing on YouTube and Facebook at: youtube.com/provocitycouncil and facebook.com/provocouncil.
 The in-person meeting will be held in the Council Chambers.
 For information on how to view the meetings and how to contribute public comments without attending in person, click here.

 PROVO MUNICIPAL COUNCIL

 Work Meeting Agenda

 1:30 pm, Tuesday, June 21, 2022

 Work Meetings are designed to be a less formal venue for discussion among Council Members.
 Generally, no public input is taken during the meeting.

 A discussion on the progress of last year's Council budget priorities.
 (22-016)